Finding Peace When Life Feels Full: A Gentle Start to December

 A Gentle Beginning

 You do not need to begin December with pressure, hustle, or the expectation that you must do it all.
 You are allowed to begin softly.
+You are allowed to breathe.
+You are allowed to slow down.
+You are allowed to seek God’s peace, even when life is full.

 May this bring you small moments of calm, quiet reminders that you are held, and the encouragement you need to move through this season with a little more grace for yourself.